florian/cookie.js/readme.md

 #  cookie.js–simplifying cookies in JavaScript

 cookie.js is a tiny JavaScript library that simplifies cookies.
 It is capable of setting, getting and removing cookies, accepts a variety of parameters, and supports chaining. cookie.js is released under the [MIT/X11 license](https://github.com/js-coder/cookie.js/blob/master/license).
-It doesn't have any dependencies and if minified it's only ~1.4 KiB large (~0.7 KiB if minified and gzipped).
+It doesn't have any dependencies and minified and gzipped it's only 0.9 KB small.

 ## Why would you want to use it?
 Working with cookies in JavaScript sucks. `document.cookie` is definitely one of the ugly parts of JavaScript.
 This library aims to provide an easy and nevertheless powerful way to use cookies.